Berlin - Education - Future Human Rights Defenders

 Our core aim is to further social justice by enforcing human rights and in doing so to find creative ways to push legal boundaries.
 This idea is also at the heart of our work in training the next generation of human rights defenders.

 The Legal Training Program is a hub for up-and-coming human rights defenders from all over the world.
-Participants are involved in the daily work of the organization within its key program areas and receive a practical training in strategic legal intervention.
+Participants are involved in the organization's daily work within its key program areas and receive a practical training in strategic legal intervention.
 They also have the chance to take part in a range of educational and cultural activities as part of the Education Program.

 The Education Program offers: